 What is the role of the intestine?

 But the most common cause is surely intestinal dysbiosis , that is to say an imbalance in the composition of the intestinal flora , a phenomenon to which we are all more or less subject.
-Indeed, the loss of part of our beneficial strains, in favor of the installation of harmful strains, modulates intestinal immune responses and increases the chances of developing hyperpermeability of the intestinal mucous membranes.
+Indeed, the loss of a part of our beneficial strains, in favor of the installation of harmful strains, modulates intestinal immune responses and increases the chances of developing hyperpermeability of the intestinal mucosa.

 What are the symptoms of leaky gut?